BIALYSTOKER SYNAGOGUE TIMELINE

 [Pictures of Max and Ziesel Barth, founders of the synagogue, provided by his granddaughter Cecily Barth Firestein]

-© Copyright 2001-2005.
+© Copyright 2001-present.
 All rights reserved, no part may be copied or used without express written permission.